 Having secured our position’s foundationalist credentials, we now advertise four of its initial attractions as a foundationalist epistemology.
 First, as mentioned above, our position highlights the role of foundationalism in the epistemic division of scientific labor.
 It makes clear that scientists within CRel may not be able to provide the evidence that justifies the results they are taking for granted.
 In addition, our account highlights the sort of property that scientific claims must have to enjoy this status: the property of being a result developed in a scientifically respectable way by a scientific subcommunity (COut) on which CRel is properly relying.

 Second, Socio-Functional Foundationalism illuminates a novel source of the justification enjoyed by those beliefs that are alleged to enjoy basic (foundational) justification.
-On our view, that justification is inherited from the reliant subcommunity.
-When CRel inherits result R from COut, it is the members of COut who are the source of the evidence supporting R, and so it is the members of COut who are the source of the justification for R. To be sure, we can ask the further question about COut’s evidence, and how it justifies R; but that is another matter.
+On our view, that justification is inherited from the reliant community.
+When CRel inherits result R from COut, members of COut are the source of the evidence supporting R, and so members of COut are the source of the justification for R. To be sure, we can ask further questions about COut’s evidence and how it justifies R; but that is another matter.
 When it comes to the members of CRel (the reliant community), R’s justification is basic.

 Third, Socio-Functional Foundationalism mitigates the problem of showing how beliefs that enjoy basic (foundational) justification can be used to generate justification for the other beliefs or claims in the system.
 Many traditional accounts of foundational belief foundered on this problem: the foundational beliefs they postulated had contents that made it difficult to see how they could serve as the foundation for other beliefs or claims with more substantial content.
 (Here we have in mind the sense-data foundationalism that ran through the mid-20th Century.)
 Happily, Socio-Functional Foundationalism solves this problem decisively and directly.
 Insofar as the socio-functional foundational beliefs or claims are those results inherited from another scientific subcommunity, they can be as substantial as any of the results of that subcommunity—that a mouse is BALB/c, that E=mc2, that species evolve, and so on.